 To work in a day nursery, pre-school or out-of-school club you ideally need to hold a minimum level 2 early years or playwork qualification.
 If you are not qualified to this level you can still get a job (as a percentage of staff can be unqualified), but you will have more chance of finding a job if you show commitment to gaining a qualification once you start work.

-There are currently no minimum qualification levels for childminders, except the registration course.
-However, the national aspiration is for the entire early years workforce (including childminders) to eventually be at least level 3 qualified.
+Childminders don't have to hold a childcare qualification, but it's recommended to gain a level 3.
+The national aspiration is for the entire early years workforce (including childminders) to eventually be at least level 3 qualified.

-The table below illustrates the different childcare roles available and qualifications needed.
+The table below illustrates the different childcare roles available and qualifications needed:

-- Depending on your experience and qualifications you could start at Level 2 or 3, or even Level 6 if you hold a degree.
+- depending on your experience and qualifications you could start at Level 2 or 3, or even Level 6 if you hold a degree

-- There are some additional specialist qualifications which are not listed in the table, eg Montessori qualifications.
+- there are some additional specialist qualifications which are not listed in the table, eg Montessori qualifications

-- Managers who are responsible for the business aspects of running a setting rather than leading on the Early Years Foundation Stage may prefer to undertake Management qualifications rather than the Foundation Degree or HND and Early Years Teacher Status.
+- managers who are responsible for the business aspects of running a setting rather than leading on the Early Years Foundation Stage may prefer to undertake Management qualifications rather than the Foundation Degree or HND and Early Years Teacher Status

-- If you work in both early years and playwork then just holding an early years qualification is sufficient.
-However it’s good practice to undertake additional playwork training, as this requires different skills.
+- if you work in both early years and playwork then just holding an early years qualification is sufficient.
+However it’s good practice to undertake additional playwork training, as this requires different skills

 |Qualification Level and Role